 Burleigh Pottery is a hidden gem, in the heart of the Potteries, Stoke on Trent.
-And we love nothing more then hearing from our admirers all around the world, especially when they have a long connected history with our brand and our surrounding areas.
+And we love nothing more than hearing from our admirers all around the world, especially when they have a long connected history with our brand and our surrounding areas.

-This summer our paths crossed with Rebecca Lovatt of @myenglilshcountrycottage, and we enjoyed conversing about our mutual love for Burleigh products, as well as remembering how her husband’s Grandmother was one of the first female pottery factory owners in Stoke-on Trent, hence their strong connection with the history of the Potteries and a deep rooted admiration for pottery!
+This summer our paths crossed with Rebecca Lovatt of @myenglilshcountrycottage, and we enjoyed conversing about our mutual love for Burleigh products, as well as remembering how her husband’s Grandmother was one of the first female pottery factory owners in Stoke-on Trent, hence their strong connection with the history of the Potteries and a deep rooted admiration for pottery.

 Speaking fondly of Burleigh, Rebecca says; ‘Burleigh has outlasted so many wonderful pottery companies, 170 years is such an incredible achievement but when one owns a piece of Burleigh history it is easy to see why they have been so successful.
 Not only are their designs iconic (I defy anyone not to spot Asiatic Pheasants instantly!) but the quality is unbelievably reassuring.

 This is a quintessential British brand that has made tables beautiful for nearly two centuries.
 Their designs work for an eggy breakfast with a strong cup of coffee to a casual lunch with friends followed by a cup of tea and a slice of cake all the way through to an elegant supper table filled with candles and sparkling silver.
 That is why I love Burleigh.
 You are buying a piece of history that fits right into our modern world and feels and looks beautiful.’

 Rebecca is an Interiors & Country Lifestyle blogger for Cottagecore Period Living, and this summer she shared her top 3 tips for Alfresco dining!